Errahum/Craftstoria-Minecraft-TF2-custom-plugin-conversion-1.12.2/README.md

 # Craftstoria-Minecraft-TF2-custom-plugin-conversion-1.12.2

 This is a Minecraft plugin that I modified for my Minecraft server.
-This is my first Minecraft plugin and the code is not finished.
+This is my first Minecraft plugin and the project is still WIP.
 I changed almost all the base code.
 The plugin does not work the same way as before.